makhidkarun/traveller_pyroute/readme.md

 =====================

 PyRoute is a trade route generation program for Traveller.
-PyRoute has been ported to python3, there is a branch with the python2 version.
-The python3 branch needs Python 3.9+ (or PyPy 7.3).
+PyRoute has been ported to python3, there is a branch with the python2 version (no longer maintained).
+The released version requires Python 3.9+ (or PyPy 7.3).

 The data for the maps comes from [Traveller Map](http://www.travellermap.com/) based upon the Traveller 5th edition second survey data plus many of the fan created sectors from around the Internet and across the years.
 Traveller Map